Swipe rights, meet cute’s, set up’s, slide in the DM’s — that, friend, is the easy part.

-Where there is positive, there is also negative.
-And it’s no different when it comes to communication skills.
-Here are the differences in both:
+Where there is a positive, there is also a negative, and it’s no different when it comes to communication skills.
+Here are the differences between both:

 - Positive nonverbal communication makes a person seem interested and engaged.
 This includes leaning in, making eye contact, and nodding on occasion to show they’re present.
 In regards to their tone, they talk loudly enough to be heard but not so loud that they seem arrogant.